thinksource/WeatherSimulator/README.md

 # WeatherSimulator

 This script just random select 8-16 random places by latitude and longitude, and provided some mock data for weather.
+The details of the requirement is on WeatherData.pdf.
 It simply random data with common knowledge to make sure the value is at normal weather condition.
 Add test on https://travis-ci.org/thinksource/WeatherSimulator

 ## how to run: